 The CXC provides several software tools to aid in proposal preparation.

-6.2.1 Precess, Colden, Dates, ObVis, PRoVis, PIMMS, and Effective Area and PSF Viewers
+6.2.1 Precess, Colden, Dates, ObsVis, PRoVis, PIMMS, and Effective Area and PSF Viewers

 These tools perform the following functions:

 Precess is an interactive astronomical coordinate conversion program.
 It allows precession of equatorial coordinates and conversion between equatorial, ecliptic, galactic, and supergalactic coordinates.